tehsinchen/Deep_Position_List/README.md

-For the option of non-fixed position which means the lateral and axial positions were updated by machine, here is the results of snapshot images:
+For the option of non-fixed position which means the lateral and axial positions were all updated by machine, here is the results of snapshot images:

 ![image](https://github.com/tehsinchen/Deep_Position_List/blob/main/non-fixed-position/Pos1.gif)
 ![image](https://github.com/tehsinchen/Deep_Position_List/blob/main/non-fixed-position/Pos2.gif)